 Various programs, activities, and organizations have been developed to promote, encourage, and celebrate diversity on campus and in the surrounding community.
 One such activity is the Multicultural Festival, held each spring.
 Additionally, a number of major cultural celebrations are held each year, alongside many more informal discussions on a wide array of diversity topics.
-Students might choose to participate in one or more of the many multicultural clubs on campus that host educational programming, cultural events, political workshops, and guest speakers.
+Students might choose to participate in one or more of the many diversityoriented clubs on campus that host educational programming, cultural events, political workshops, and guest speakers.
 Please refer to the web site for a complete listing of these clubs.

-The Multicultural Center, established on campus in 1999, supports the multicultural clubs and programs.
-One of the main purposes of the Multicultural Center is to serve as a catalyst to the campus community on matters related to diversity, multicultural programming, and cultural pluralism, including expanding the notion of diversity and multiculturalism beyond race, gender, and sexual orientation.
-The Multicultural Center welcomes involvement from every student on campus in whatever form is comfortable: "hanging out" talking with other students, borrowing books or videos, attending programs, suggesting programs, and anything else that will contribute to the dynamism of a diverse campus community.
+The Office of Diversity Affairs serves as a catalyst to the campus community on matters related to diversity and cultural pluralism, including expanding the notion of diversity and multiculturalism beyond race, gender, and sexual orientation.
+To this end, the three Centers have been established on campus-a Lesbian, Gay, Bisexual, and Transgender Center; a Multicultural Center, and a Women's Center (run in conjunction with the Department of Women's Studies).
+Each Center welcomes involvement from all individuals on campus in whatever form is comfortable: "hanging out" talking, borrowing books or videos, attending programs, suggesting programs, and anything else that contributes to the dynamism of a diverse campus community.